 Over a five-year period starting in 2005, my remaining grandparents, my father, youngest brother, several uncles and my mother died.
 Bereavement made me focus on creating more artwork, then showing it in a public sphere.
 Grieving people continually come up to me during my art shows, confused by trying to intellectualize their experiences with loss and not finding relief.
 Through working with them on their art expression, I realized that my discomfort was not with death, but with what I saw a prevailing cultural norm of grief avoidance.

-Before finishing a BFA degree from Oregon College of Art and Craft as a Ford Restart Scholar, Robinson was a certified picture framer and paper restorer for 14 years.
-In 2007, she was awarded an opportunity with the University of Georgia to live and travel through Italy studying the conservation of books and art as a conflict dispute resolution tool during the Renaissance.
-Her artwork has been celebrated in the public view for over ten years in both the United States and Europe.
-Showing her artwork publicly lead her to a Masters program at the University of Oregon Law School in Conflict and Dispute Resolution and working as a private practice mediator and conflict/grief coach.
-She works with grievers and their companions to find alternate ways of expressing grief and mourning during disputes.
-Also, she cares for cultural property as an art conservator and museum technician for the Jordan Schnitzer Museum of Art in Eugene, Oregon, is restoring a Chandler and Price Letterpress machine and contemplating how to beat her brother in chess.
+Before finishing a BFA degree from Oregon College of Art and Craft as a Ford Restart Scholar, I was a certified picture framer and paper restorer for 14 years.
+In 2007, I was awarded an opportunity with the University of Georgia to live and travel through Italy studying the conservation of books and art as a conflict dispute resolution tool during the Renaissance.
+My artwork has been celebrated in the public view for over ten years in both the United States and Europe.
+Showing my artwork publicly lead me to a Masters program at the University of Oregon Law School in Conflict and Dispute Resolution and working as a private practice mediator and conflict/grief coach.
+I work with grievers and their companions to find alternate ways of expressing grief and mourning during disputes.
+Also, I care for cultural property as a paper conservator and museum technician for the Jordan Schnitzer Museum of Art in Eugene, Oregon, and am restoring a Chandler and Price Letterpress machine.